 - 14. The main action points from last year were to:- - continue to embed the new Code of Conduct and, - introduce the arrangements for the local initial assessment of complaints - 15.
 Internal and external awareness of the Code and the local initial assessment arrangements have been a priority.
-An article appeared in the our internal newsletter, Dudley Matters, and last Autumn I wrote to our key strategic partners via the Dudley Community Partnership to remind them of the existence of the Code.
+An article appeared in the Council's internal newsletter, Dudley Matters, and last Autumn, the Monitoring Officer wrote to key strategic partners via the Dudley Community Partnership to remind them of the existence of the Code.
 As previously stated in this report, the arrangements for local initial assessment have been well publicised.